Haaaaaaaaaax/MLOps-Pipeline-for-Tabular-Classification-with-ONNX-FastAPI/README.md

 # Titanic Classification with PyTorch, ONNX, FastAPI, and Docker

 This project predicts Titanic passenger survival using a neural network built with PyTorch, exported to ONNX for efficient inference, and deployed as a FastAPI web service.
-The app is containerized with Docker and designed for automated deployment (CI/CD) via GitHub Actions to Docker Hub.
+The app is containerized with Docker and features automated deployment (CI/CD) via GitHub Actions, which pushes the image to Docker Hub.

 ## Features